 4. Restore in iTunes

 After trying the easy fixes, it's time to try the harder ones.
-In this case, restoring your iPhone or iPad in iTunes. iTunes is a safer bet than iCloud because it actually offloads, re-installs, and reloads your data rather than doing everything in-place and on your device.
+In this case, restoring your iPhone or iPad in Finder (on your Mac) or iTunes (on Windows and older Macs.
+A computer-based restore is a safer bet than iCloud because it actually offloads, re-installs, and reloads your data rather than doing everything in-place and on your device.
 That can sometimes shake loose bad bits that even a forced restart or iCloud restore can't.
 If you use an encrypted backup, it'll even restore your passwords so you can get back up and running faster.